mtumilowicz/rust-rocket-workshop/README.txt

                     * you copy n bytes, where n = size of file
                 * &self/&mut self = moving an inode pointer]
                     * you copy m bytes where m = address (typically disk+sector)
-        * use for "plain old data" that doesn't contain any heap allocations
+        * use for "plain old data" that are stored on the stack and doesn't contain any heap allocations
             * however, it could be prudent to omit the `Copy` implementation, to avoid a breaking API change
         * how to force a move of a type which implements the Copy trait?
             * question does not make sense - it is always move